The transition timetable

 Dual citizenship in Germany

-And finally, for the avoidance of any doubt or confusion here’s 3 important points:
+And finally, for the avoidance of any doubt or confusion here are 3 important points:

 - The media doesn’t always help by using interchangeable terms for things that are quite separate.
-For example there is often reference made to a ‘deal’ to refer to the trade deal that has to be struck during the transition period, and the terms ‘no deal’ and ‘crashing out’ to a situation where no trade deal can be agreed.
-Confusingly, these are the very same terms that the media have previously used to denote the UK leaving without a Withdrawal Agreement, but the meaning is very different.
-Once the Withdrawal Agreement becomes law – expected on 31 January 2020 – then our future rights contained within it are guaranteed whatever happens with the future trade deal.
+For example, reference is often made to a ‘deal’ to refer to the trade deal that still has to be struck during the transition period, and the terms ‘no deal’ and ‘crashing out’ to a situation where no trade deal can be agreed.
+Confusingly, these are the very same terms that the media previously used to denote the UK leaving without a Withdrawal Agreement, but the meaning is very different.
+Now that the Withdrawal Agreement has become law our future rights contained within it are guaranteed whatever happens with the future trade deal.
 So a failure to conclude a trade deal might be a ‘no deal’ situation for the UK, but not for British citizens living in the EU.
-This is important to be clear about and at the moment is the subject of much confusion and concern.
+This is important to be clear about and is still sometimes the subject of much confusion and concern.

-- Johnson is bringing to Parliament the European Union (Withdrawal Agreement) Bill, and intends to use his majority to pass that Bill at second reading before the Christmas recess.
-In this Bill, he intends to insert a clause barring any extension to the Withdrawal Agreement’s transition period beyond 31st December 2020.
-BUT this Bill is NOT the same thing as the Withdrawal Agreement itself which has already been approved by the European Council and cannot now be amended without further negotiation (which is very unlikely to happen).
+- In the Bill that the UK Parliament passed in January 2020, the Conservative government inserted a clause barring any extension to the Withdrawal Agreement’s transition period beyond 31st December 2020.
 The WA contains an article (Article 132) allowing an extension of 1 or 2 years to the transition period if it’s requested by July 2020.
-Clause 132 will remain in the WA even if Johnson’s bill passes with his proposed amendment barring an extension, which means that the UK government could agree to extend the transition period at any point up to July 2020 by passing a new bit of legislation.
+Clause 132 remains in the WA even though Johnson’s Bill passed with the proposed amendment barring an extension, which means that the UK government could have asked to extend the transition period at any point up to 30th June 2020 by passing a new bit of legislation.
+However, the British government did not do that and did not request an extension so as things currently stand, transition will end on 31st DEcember, 2020.

-- Once the WA becomes law, the ‘no deal’ legislation already passed in each of the EU27 countries becomes defunct, and we then have to wait for each country to publish details of how it intends to implement the WA for its British residents.
+- Since the WA is now law, the ‘no deal’ legislation already passed in each of the EU27 countries is now defunct, and we are now waiting for each country to publish details of how it intends to implement the WA for its British residents.
+For the latest status in Germany, please see here: Latest on UK in Germany Post-Transition Status

 Further information sources: